 You Are Responsible for Your Ongoing Medical Expenses

-Even if you are not at fault for a car accident, you must still pay for your ongoing medical expenses.
-The at-fault driver is ultimately responsible to pay for your medical expenses.
-But the at-fault driver’s insurance company won’t pay your doctors directly or reimburse you for your medical bills as you incur them.
+Even if you are not at fault for a accident, you must still pay for your ongoing medical expenses.
+The at-fault party will ultimately be responsible to pay for your medical expenses.
+But the at-fault party’s insurance company won’t pay your doctors directly or reimburse you for your medical bills as you incur them.
 They will reimburse you for your medical expenses only when you reach a settlement with them or, if you aren’t able to negotiate a settlement, when their liability for the medical expenses is established by a court or arbitrator.
 And while a settlement with the other driver’s insurance company will include payment for your medical expenses, that insurance company will demand that you release their insured from any claims as a condition of making the settlement payment.
-This is why it is not a good idea to settle your claim with the other driver’s insurance company’s insurance company until you are done treating, or at least have a good idea how much your future treatment will probably cost.
-But sometimes car accident victims will continue treating for months or years before their injuries resolve or stabilize.
+This is why it is not a good idea to settle your claim with the at fault party’s insurance company until you are done treating, or at least have a good idea how much your future treatment will probably cost.
+But sometimes accident victims will continue treating for months or years before their injuries resolve or stabilize.

 In Washington, auto insurance policies are required to offer personal injury protection coverage with a minimum limit for medical and hospital benefits of $10,000, unless the insured rejects this coverage in writing.
 RCW 48.22.085 & RCW 48.22.095 The purpose of PIP coverage is to pay for your ongoing medical expenses as you incur them.
 PIP coverage will pay your ongoing medical expenses even if you are at fault for a car accident.
 But you will be obligated to reimburse your auto insurance company for medical expenses paid by your PIP coverage if you do ultimately recover the medical expenses PIP paid from the at-fault driver.
 In Washington, however, you may not have to reimburse your PIP insurer if your recovery from the at-fault driver does not make you whole.
 And if you are obligated to reimburse your auto insurer for the medical expenses it pays under your PIP coverage, the insurance company is obligated to reduce the amount of that reimbursement by an amount that reflects its share of the attorney fee and litigation costs you incurred to obtain that reimbursement for it.
 For example, if you are paying a one-third contingent fee to your attorney, your insurance company is obligated to reduce the amount of its PIP reimbursement by one-third (plus its pro rata share of any litigation costs you incurred).